skfotedar/Project-2/README.md

 the winner were as high as 80% after 5 innings, and 95% after 8 innings.

 **fotedar_nba_analytics**<br><br>
-The files in the 'fotedar_nba_analytics' consists of the following:
+The files in the 'fotedar_nba_analytics' consists of the following: <br>
-    1/ nba_project_season - this file studies playoff nba data
+    1/ nba_project_season - this file studies playoff nba data <br>
-    2/ nba_project_playoffs - this file studies in season nba data 3/ nba_project_kmeans and pca - this file performs kmeans and pca analysis on the data 4/ csv - contains the input data
+    2/ nba_project_playoffs - this file studies in season nba data <br>
+    3/ nba_project_kmeans and pca - this file performs kmeans and pca analysis on the data <br>
+    4/ csv - contains the input data <br>
-    5/ output - output files
+    5/ output - output files <br>

 I used data I found on <a href="https://www.kaggle.com/datasets/wyattowalsh/basketball">Kaggle</a>.
 The data covers every game from 1946-2023 - it includes teams, winners losers, points, shooting percentage, rebound margin etc.